 - Ask them!
 A service like CitizenShipper will put you in contact with the driver themselves, and you can find out from the horse’s mouth (so to speak) what experience they have with this kind of shipment and what equipment they use.
 This is a fairer indication of the driver’s level of experience than speaking to a customer service representative, and you can make the driver aware of any quirks your car has before they come to ship it.

-As you might expect, modified cars, vintage cars and cars with modifications require special care and attention from the driver.
-Not only that, cars that are wider, longer or taller than avg. will also require special treatment, even special trailers or trucks.
-The average height of sedans, for example, 57 inches, whereas SUVs are from 63 to 73 inches tall, making SUVs more expensive to transport than sedans.
+As you might expect, modified cars, vintage cars, and cars with modifications require special care and attention from the driver.
+Not only that, cars that are wider, longer, or taller than avg. will also require special treatment, even special trailers or trucks.
+The average height of sedans, for example, is 57 inches, whereas SUVs are from 63 to 73 inches tall, making SUVs more expensive to transport than sedans.

 Even simple modifications like roof racks, which alter the car’s size, will be reflected in your quote.
 What’s more, if your car is in an ‘inoperable’ condition, i.e. broken down and fragile, that too will incur higher costs due to the extra care and types of equipment they need to travel.

 To spare yourself unexpected costs and surprises, be as detailed in your description of the car as you can when you post the shipment.
 That way you’re more likely to get a fairer quote and a driver with the right pieces of equipment to guarantee safe transit for your vehicle.

 If it’s a motorcycle you wish to transport, find out more in our dedicated motorcycle shipping area.
 As a very broad rule, shipping a motorcycle in the US costs around $500, give or take.
 You can find out exactly how much by posting a shipment for free on our marketplace.

 You have a choice to make when you lodge your shipment request: open auto transport vs. enclosed auto transport?
 These are the two basic types you might have heard of and their names tell the story.